 Our safeguarding policies cover all areas of school life and include:

 We have a duty to ensure that we safeguard children across wide and varied aspects of children and families needs.
 These are set out in the government publication; Keeping Children Safe in Education, and are detailed as:

 Plus the Specific Safeguarding Issues of:

-We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs Collinson (Headteacher) or Mrs Everitt (Deputy Head Teacher) and Mrs Deeming are both Deputy Designated Safeguarding Leads.
+We are all responsible for ensuring that each child remains safe, however the Designated Lead for Safeguarding is Mrs Collinson (Headteacher).
+Mrs Everitt (Deputy Head Teacher) and Mrs Deeming are both Deputy Designated Safeguarding Leads.